Censorship in India: Film

+In 2014, the investigative documentary No Fire Zone: In the Killing Fields of Sri Lanka by Callum Macrae was refused certification by the CBFC on the grounds that it would damage India-Sri Lanka relationship.
+The same rationale was used for the board's 2015 refusal to certify Porkalathil Oru Poo, a biopic of Isaipriya, a TV journalist raped and murdered by members of the Sri Lankan Army, and in 2017, when Neelam, a film based on the Sri Lankan Civil War and the rise of the Tamil Groups including the LTTE was likewise denied certification.

 In 2015, the CBFC demanded four cuts (three visual and one audio) from the art-house Malayalam feature film Chaayam Poosiya Veedu (The Painted House) directed by brothers Santosh Babusenan and Satish Babusenan because the film contained scenes where the female lead was shown in the nude.
 The directors refused to make any changes whatsoever to the film and hence the film was denied a certificate.

-In 2015 noted documentary film makers Jharana Jhaveri And Anurag Singh's Charlie and the Coca Cola Company: Quit India ran into trouble with the CBFC and the case is pending since.
-In the 20 pages the appellate sited 20 odd objections to the release of the documentary, thought did not suggest a single cut.
-The two-hour twenty minute documentary exposes the Cola companies of abusing ground water, land, livelihoods, rivers & the laws of the land.
-The documentary also hold actors & TV guilty and accountable having violated the ethical and moral boundaries for profit over sustainability.
+In 2015, the noted documentary film-makers Jharana Jhaveri and Anurag Singh's "Charlie and the Coca Cola Company: Quit India" ran into trouble with the CBFC, and the case is still pending.
+In 20 pages, the appellate cited 20 objections to the release of the documentary, thought it did not suggest a single cut.
+The two-hour twenty minute documentary exposes the cola companies of abusing ground water, land, livelihoods, rivers, and the laws of the land.
+The documentary also holds actors & TV guilty and accountable for having violated the ethical and moral boundaries for profit over sustainability.